 Sylvanna M. Falcón PhD

-Award-Winning Scholar and Educator on Feminism & Human Rights
+Award-Winning Scholar and Educator on Transnational Feminism & Human Rights

 Welcome!
-I am an Associate Professor in the Latin American and Latino/a Studies Department at the University of California, Santa Cruz.
+I am a Professor in the Latin American and Latino/a Studies Department at the University of California, Santa Cruz.
 I am the founder/director of the Human Rights Investigations Lab at UC Santa Cruz, which is housed in the Dolores Huerta Research Center for the Americas.
+I also co-founded the University of California Digital Investigations Network.
 I earned my PhD from the Department of Sociology with a doctoral emphasis in Feminist Studies from the University of California, Santa Barbara.

 Book Accolades